ixdlabs/flutter-firebase-template/README.md

 1. Create a firebase project.
 No need to add any apps yet.
 2. Install [`flutterfire`](https://firebase.flutter.dev/docs/overview/#using-the-flutterfire-cli).
 (Tested with version `0.2.4`)
 3. Use `flutterfire configure` to configure the project and add android/iOS apps.
 (Run this again if you change the application id/add new services)
 4. Run `configure.py` script using `python configure.py`.
 You may need to install python.
 Delete the `configure.py` file after running the script.
+If something goes wrong  while running the script, reset the project using `git reset --hard` and try again.
 5. Run `fvm flutter pub get` to install all the dependencies.
 6. Run the app.
 7. Crash app using top right button and use dashboard to make sure crashlytics integration works.